cjtessler/MATH3733-SP22/docs/Project-3/Part 2 Caesar.md

 ## Specifications

-Write a function `caesar` that encrypts a message using Caesar's cipher.
+Write a function `caesar(text: str, k: int) -> str` that encrypts a message using Caesar's cipher.

 - The function should take two parameters, `message` and `k`, where `k` is the rotation.
 - The function should return the ciphertext.